oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 cd jugtours
 ```

 Open a terminal window and run `auth0 login` to configure the Auth0 CLI to get an API key for your tenant.
-Then, run `auth0 apps create` to register this app with appropriate URLs:
+Then, run `auth0 apps create` to register this app with the appropriate URLs:

 ```shell
 auth0 apps create \